 A: The Personal Training Program offers a variety of services.
 We can help you learn fun and safe techniques to incorporate into your exercise routine.
 Training will help you reach your fitness goals and will increase your overall health and well-being.

 Q: How do I sign up for Personal Training?

-A: If you are a participant in the Mind, Body, Me employee wellness program, all you need to do is e-mail personal firstname.lastname@example.org.
-For students, and faculty/staff who are not in the Mind, Body, Me program the first step to get started will be for you and your workout partner (if you are doing buddy sessions) to complete an initial assessment.
+A: If you are a participant in the Mind, Body, Me employee wellness program, all you need to do is e-mail personal email@example.com.
+For students, and faculty/staff who are not in the Mind, Body, Me program the first step to get started is for you and your workout partner (if you are doing buddy sessions) to complete an initial assessment.
 The assessments last 20-30 minutes, and must be completed prior to your first training session.
-For buddy packages we ask that the training partners schedule separate assessments.
+For partnered packages we ask that both individuals schedule separate assessments.
 The cost of the assessment is included in your training package, and does not count against your sessions.

 After the assessment you will be assigned to a trainer and can begin scheduling sessions at your convenience.
 The Medical History and New Client Information forms must be completed and brought to the assessment along with payment for your training packages.
 If you have any additional questions please contact firstname.lastname@example.org.

 Individual: 4 Sessions = $75, 7 Sessions = $100, 10 Sessions = $125

 Buddy: 4 Sessions = $50 per person, 7 Sessions = $60 per person, 10 Sessions = $75 per person